mcagnew/cerebrotest/WebUI_draft.md

 >:heavy_exclamation_mark:Your credentials are saved in the browser until either your token expires, or you explicitly log out.
 Be aware of this when sharing access to your computer.

 ### Troubleshooting
-The Cerebro team really value your feedback.
+The Cerebro team really values your feedback.
 If you experience a problem with a particular aspect of the Web UI, or notice that features do not work as described or expected, please take a screenshot or video capture.

 If possible, click the "About" link in the upper right part of the page and take note (e.g. another screenshot) of the details in the dialog that pops up.
 These version numbers will help to diagnose and fix issues that arise.